KSClopton/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    Stands for Document Object Model - It's where changes can be made by programs.

 2. What is an event?

+    When something occurs (page load, user clicking) that triggers an event

 3. What is an event listener?

+    A method that tells the browser to do something when an event occurs.

 4. Why would we convert a NodeList into an Array?

+    So that we can run looping functions on it as an array.

 5. What is a component?

+    Reusable code used to build elements in HTML.
+Can give them functionality and styling.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [X] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [X] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [X] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [X] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product